DEAP/deap/doc/examples/ga_onemax.rst

 random integer between 0 and 1.
 The two initializers for their part will produce respectively initialized individuals and populations.

-Again, looking a little closer shows that their is no magic.
+Again, looking a little closer shows that there is no magic.
 The registration of tools in the toolbox only associates an *alias* to an already existing function and freezes part of its arguments.
 This allows to call the alias as if the majority of the (or every) arguments have already been given.
 For